St Magnus Church, Egilsay: Description

-The site is maintained by Historic Scotland as a scheduled monument.
-Egilsay is accessible by ferry from Tingwall on the Orkney Mainland.
+The site is maintained by Historic Environment Scotland as a scheduled monument.
+Egilsay is accessible by ferry from Tingwall, and the church is open year-round to visitors.

-At present (January, 2022), the site is listed as "not open to visitors due to high level masonry inspections".

 History

 The Orkneyinga saga records that around 1116, Magnus Erlendsson, Earl of Orkney, travelled to the island to resolve a dispute with his rival, Earl Haakon.
 Magnus spent the night on the island, possibly in a church, and the next day was captured by Haakon and executed.
 In 1136, Bishop William of Orkney, sanctified the murdered Earl, who became Saint Magnus, and it is thought that the present church was constructed shortly afterwards on the supposed site of the murder.
 There may have been an earlier church at or near the site before the murder of Magnus.
 The existing structure is the last surviving of the round-towered churches of the Northern Isles.